kenjennings/Random-Acts-Of-Asm/README.md

 **GTIA256.asm**

-Sets up a simple GTIA mode 9 display (16 grey scales) and uses DLIs to change the base color 16 times to display all 256 GTIA colors.
+Sets up a simple GTIA mode 9 display (16 grey scales) and uses Display List Interupts to change the base color at 16 places on screen to show all 256 GTIA colors on a single display.

 It's not a real GTIA mode 9 display.
 There is only one line of screen memory defined that shows pixels from color 0 to 15 across the width of the screen: